Tether (USDT) Price Down 0% Over Last Week

-Tether (USDT) traded down 0% against the dollar during the 1-day period ending at 14:00 PM Eastern on March 31st.
-In the last week, Tether has traded down 0% against the dollar.
-Tether has a total market capitalization of $81.96 billion and approximately $88.47 billion worth of Tether was traded on exchanges in the last day.
-One Tether coin can now be purchased for approximately $1.00 or 0.00002186 BTC on major cryptocurrency exchanges.
+Tether (USDT) traded down 0% against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on April 3rd.
+In the last seven days, Tether has traded down 0% against the US dollar.
+One Tether coin can now be bought for $1.00 or 0.00002170 BTC on cryptocurrency exchanges.
+Tether has a total market capitalization of $82.36 billion and approximately $68.60 billion worth of Tether was traded on exchanges in the last day.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.